 If it was easy to have healthy balanced relationships, everyone we know would be doing it, including ourselves.

 The reality is, people are human, most of them are asleep to some degree, and all of us have subconscious wounds we carry, whether we are aware of them or not.
-This means that when we meet someone, it is HIGHLY unrealistic to presume that they will never hurt our feelings, say something that will piss us off, or meet every one of our needs every time we have a need that needs to get met.
+This means that when we meet someone, it is HIGHLY unrealistic to presume that they will never hurt our feelings, say something that will piss us off, or meet every one of our needs every time we have a need that need to gets met.
 It is just as unrealistic to presume we will not offend someone we care about, no matter how hard we try.

 If we want to find relationships that work, then we have to start by being FAIR.
 We aren’t perfect and neither is anyone else.
 We don’t read minds and neither do most people we meet, although often, we expect people to know precisely what we need even if we don’t have a clue as to what that is.

 If we have never felt loved, as adults, we may think that love should play out like a fairy tale.
 This unconscious or conscious perception is faulty, unrealistic, and although can be intoxicating, it can wreak havoc on what could have been a pretty decent relationship, had we approached our idea about love more realistically.